Factsheets

 Brushing your pet’s teeth is the most effective way to reduce plaque and the onset of gum disease and tooth decay.
 Listen below to hear our senior vet Hamish talking about dental disease and setting up your own pet dental care routine, as featured on Signal 107fm as part of our 2015 National Pet Month initiative to support pet owners:

-And watch our YouTube video on ‘How to brush your dog’s teeth’ to see exactly how it’s done below.
+Watch our YouTube video below on ‘How to brush your dog’s teeth’ to see exactly how it’s done.
 You can use the same routine for cats using one of the flavoured cat toothpastes now available.

 To read more about pet gum disease, visit the Veterinary Oral Health Council’s website.
 The British Veterinary Dental Association have a useful information section for owners about a variety of pet dental problems.